FishlandicFishy/phrygia-font/README.md

 ## Downloads

-You can ~~either go to phrygia-font/fonts to find the files, or~~ refer to the Releases.
+Please refer to the Releases.
+The most up-to-date version is v1.001 Hotfix.

 ## Credits